Search Knowledge Base by Keyword

 The IRS is basically saying that if you walk and smell like an S Corp, then you are an S Corp.

-There are hiccups.
+Beyond the reasonable stuff, there might be other hiccups.
 Isn’t hiccups such a friendly word?
 Sort of like bumps in the road.
 Bruises is another word that is about as hollow as hiccups and bumps.
 No one says pitfalls or disasters anymore, just hiccups.
-Bottom line is we can engage in some revisionist history on March 1, 2021 and create an Officer Compensation event for December 31, 2020.
-No worries.
+The bottom line is that we can engage in some revisionist history on March 1, 2022 to take effect for all of 2021.
+Boom!

 If your current CPA or tax professional says No, we suggest you find a new accountant.
 WCG has been doing this for over a decade (there was relief provisions prior to the 2013 IRS Rev Proc as well) without major problems.
-You might incur some late filing penalties which usually can be abated under the First Time Abatement statutory relief program.
-We will review on a case by case basis.
+Given the timeline as it compares to the filing deadlines, you might incur some late filing penalties.
+However, these are usually abated under the First Time Abatement statutory relief program.
+Aside from that, the late S corporation election is straightforward.

 Once the facts and circumstances are reviewed, and everyone thinks the S Corp election is the way to go, there are three things that happen simultaneously-

-- Issue a 1099-MISC as Officer Compensation (in lieu of a late payroll), Fee: $450 (this includes tax planning and estimated tax calculations)
+- Issue a 1099-MISC as Officer Compensation for 2021 (in lieu of a late payroll), Fee: $650 (this includes tax planning and estimated tax calculations)

-So about $2,000 give or take a few bucks however you will be saving anywhere from 8% to 10% of your net business income depending in your situation.
+So, you will spend about $2,500 however you will be saving anywhere from 8% to 10% of your net ordinary business income after expenses and deductions depending in your situation.
 Also remember that the late S Corp election and payroll account setup is a sunk cost.
 In other words, you would need these things done regardless of late S Corp election for the previous year or waiting until next year.
 Bite the bullet now.
 Get it done.

 In the past, to obtain relief with a late S Corp election during the tax season, we would prepare and file Form 1120S (corporate tax return) and attach Form 2553 (S Corp election) to it.
 Today, there are two paths.
 If we can file the S Corp tax return (Form 1120S) by March 15, then we send off the Form 2553, wait for the IRS to approve and then efile the tax return.
 New school.